-One case study on the impact of identity and access management in cloud settings by the security research team at Rhino Security found a large number of incredibly common privilege escalation techniques in AWS in early 2018 that take advantage of poorly defined roles and privilege models.
-For large organizations that may have hundreds or even thousands of defined roles across numerous accounts, just gathering an inventory of the role assignments can be a huge issue.
-Fortunately, the same research team at Rhino created a tool that can remotely pull an inventory of all users with a breakdown of possible privilege escalation susceptibility.
+For example, one case study on the impact of cloud IAM by the security research team at Rhino Security Labs found a large number of incredibly common privilege escalation techniques in AWS in early 2018 that took advantage of poorly defined roles and privilege models.
+For large organizations that have hundreds or even thousands of defined roles across numerous accounts, just gathering an inventory of role assignments can be a huge undertaking.
+Fortunately, the research team at Rhino created a free tool that can remotely pull an inventory of all users with a breakdown of possible privilege escalation susceptibility.

-All SaaS applications should require the use of single sign-on linked to this central directory using federation technology.
-For PaaS and IaaS environments, identity governance can be somewhat trickier, as all assets -- servers, serverless code, storage nodes and so on -- can have roles and privileges assigned to them.
-Some of these identities -- whether simple users and groups or more complex role assignments -- may not easily align with a central directory store, and development and operations teams may find it easier to use cloud-native tools for managing accounts and identities in some cases.
-Focus on several aspects of identity governance in these cases:
+All SaaS applications should require the use of single sign-on linked to this central directory with federation technology.
+For PaaS and IaaS environments, identity governance can be somewhat trickier as all assets -- servers, serverless code, storage nodes and so on -- can have roles and privileges assigned to them.
+Some of these identities -- whether simple users and groups or more complex role assignments -- may not easily align with a central directory store.
+As such, DevOps teams may find it easier to use cloud-native tools to manage accounts and identities in some scenarios.

-- Develop internal standards and account creation practices that govern how DevOps and other teams integrate identities and privilege models into cloud deployments.
+- Enterprises should develop internal standards and account creation practices that govern how DevOps and other teams integrate identities and privilege models into cloud deployments.
 This should include account rationale, authentication and authorization methods and controls, and lifecycle parameters.

-- Use cloud-native or third-party tools to regularly pull lists of users, groups, roles and privilege assignments from cloud service environments.
-PowerShell for Azure and the AWS command-line interface are both tools that can be used to collect this type of information, which will still need to be sorted, stored and analyzed.
+- Companies should use cloud-native or third-party tools to regularly pull lists of users, groups, roles and privilege assignments from cloud service environments.
+PowerShell for Azure and AWS Command Line Interface can collect this type of data, which will still need to be sorted, stored and analyzed by security admins.

-- Ensure you have robust logging and event monitoring that focuses on all IAM activity in your cloud provider environments and then monitor for any unusual activity or unauthorized changes.
+- Organizations must ensure logging and event monitoring mechanisms focus on all IAM activity in cloud provider environments and then monitor for any unusual activity or unauthorized changes.

-Developing a governance plan for identity and access management in cloud settings can be a tedious and lengthy process, but there are significant risks involved if we don't.
-Don't forget to involve all relevant stakeholders, as this can get political quickly.
+Developing a governance plan for cloud IAM can be a tedious and lengthy process, but there are significant risks involved if enterprises don't.
+Also, don't forget to involve all relevant stakeholders as this can get political quickly.